Disco Elysium: Gameplay

-Disco Elysium features a secondary inventory system known as the "Thought Cabinet".
+Disco Elysium features a secondary skill system known as the "Thought Cabinet".
 Thoughts are unlocked through conversations with other characters and internal dialogues within the protagonist's mind.
 The player is then able to "internalize" a thought through a certain amount of in-game hours, which, once completed, grants the player character benefits but also occasionally negative effects, a concept that ZA/UM compared to the trait system used in the Fallout series.
 A limited number of slots are available in the Thought Cabinet at the start, though more can be gained with experience levels.
 For example, an early possible option for the Thought Cabinet is the "Hobocop" thought, in which the character ponders the option of living on the streets to save money, which reduces the character's composure with other NPCs while the thought is being internalized.
-When the character has completed the Hobocop thought, it allows the player receive twice as much money from collecting and recycling trash.
-Later, the player may opt to spend a skill point to "forget" completed thoughts in order to make space for different ones.
+When the character has completed the Hobocop thought, it allows the player to receive twice as much money from collecting and recycling trash.
+Later, the player may opt to spend a skill point to "forget" completed thoughts to make space for different ones.
 This removes it from the Thought Cabinet for the rest of the playthrough, along with any bonuses gained from its completion.

 The 24 skills also play into the dialogue trees, creating a situation where the player-character may have internal debates with one or more aspects of either mind or body, creating the idea that the player is communicating with a fragmented persona.
 These internal conversations may provide suggestions or additional insight that can guide the player into actions or dialogue with the game's non-playable characters, depending on the skill points invested into the skill.
 For example, Inland Empire, a subskill of Psyche, is described by ZA/UM as a representation of the intensity of the soul, and may come into situations where the player-character may need to pass themselves off under a fake identity with the conviction behind that stance, should the player accept this suggestion when debating with Inland Empire.